pauloguerraf/idVerification_JavaScript/README.md

 I used the [UIKit](https://getuikit.com/) Front End Framework to develop the web interface a little bit faster.

-The helpful [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method was used to filter the array of ID numbers, based on the user input.
+The helpful [filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method was used to filter the ID numbers array based on user input.

 Once 10 digits are typed and the search button is clicked a message is displayed to inform the user about the results and if further actions are needed.